tjr214/tree-of-life/README.md

 ## Acknowledgments

-This implementation is a refactoring of the original `new_tree.py` script, enhancing it with object-oriented design, greater flexibility, richer visualization options, and a modular architecture.
+This implementation is a refactoring of the original `new_tree.py` script (also created by the author), enhancing it with object-oriented design, greater flexibility, richer visualization options, and a modular architecture.